6.2. Headings

 You may use headings (h1, h2, h3, etc) normally, without worrying about the role as a book division (chapter, section, etc) that will be given to your input HTML page.

-By default, book attribute adjustuserheadings="true" specifies that the levels of your headings are to be automatically adjusted to make them consistent with the level of the title of the book division.
+By default, book attribute adjustuserheadings="true!article" specifies that the levels of your headings are to be automatically adjusted (except inside article elements, which are considered to be independent, self-contained content) to make them consistent with the level of the title of the book division.

 Example, input HTML page contains: